awslabs/damo/USAGE.md

 The command recieves one positional argument called deducible target.
 It could be used for specifying monitoring target, or full DAMON parameters in a json format.
-The command will try oto deduce the type of the argument value and use it.
+The command will try to deduce the type of the argument value and use it.

 With the argument, users can specify the monitoring target with 1) the command for execution of the monitoring target process, 2) pid of running target process, or 3) the special keyword, `paddr`, if you want to monitor the system's physical memory address space.

-Below example shows a command target
+Below example shows a command target usage:
-usage:

     # damo start "sleep 5"

 The command will execute ``sleep 5`` by itself and start monitoring the data access patterns of the process.

+Note that the command requires root permission, and hence executes the monitoring target command as a root.
+This means that the user could execute arbitrary commands with root permission.
+Hence, sysadmins should allow only trusted users to use ``damo``.

 Below example shows a pid target usage:

-Note that the command executes the monitoring target command as a root.
-Therefore, the user could execute arbitrary commands with root permission.
-Hence, sysadmins should allow only trusted users to use ``damo``.

     # sleep 5 &
     # damo start $(pidof sleep)

-Finally, the below example shows the use of the special keyword, `paddr`:
+Finally, below example shows the use of the special keyword, `paddr`:

     # damo start paddr